Denver Truck Accident Attorney

 - The cost of the victim’s medical care

 - Future medical and other expenses the victim will likely face

 - Issues with fault and liability

-Every year, thousands of people are severely injured or killed in collisions with large trucks and commercial vehicles.
-Most often, these accidents are the result of negligence, wrongful or reckless conduct, or preventable errors.
+Every year, thousands of people are severely injured or killed in collisions with large trucks and commercial vehicles in Denver.
+Most often, these truck accidents are the result of negligence, wrongful or reckless conduct, or preventable errors.

 Specifically, some of the most common causes of large truck accidents include:

 - Truck driver error or negligence, such as distracted driving, speeding, or driving under the influence of alcohol or drugs

 - State and/or federal hours-of-service violations, leading to fatigued driving or truck drivers falling asleep behind the wheel

 - Negligent trucking company practices, such as failure to conduct background checks, improper truck driver training, or failure to enforce safety policies